zero57/comp2406-git-tutorial-base-code-FORK-ME/README.md

-# comp2406-git-tutorial-base-code
+# COMP 2406 Tutorial
-Base Code for the Git Tutorial in COMP2406
+Fork this repository and continue on with the tutorial